Gromov-Witten theory and invariants of matroids

 Let $X$ be a smooth projective variety and $D$ a simple normal crossings divisor with components $D_1,\ldots, D_s$.
 Logarithmic Gromov--Witten theory probes the geometry of a simple normal crossings pair $(X,D)$ by the intersection theory on moduli spaces $\mathsf K(X,D)$ of logarithmic stable maps

-The domain is allowed to be any nodal pointed curve, satisfying a number of properties, which the reader may find in~\cite{GS13}.
+The domain is allowed to be any nodal pointed curve, and the morphism satisfies a number of properties in addition to stability, which the reader may find in~\cite{GS13}.
 We provide a working definition for the reader.
 The interior of the moduli space parameterizes maps such that $F^{-1}(D)$ is a collection of marked points.
-On this interior, the curve $C$ is smooth and the scheme theoretic order of tangency of $F$ at each marked point $p_i$ with each boundary component $D_j$ is a nonnegative fixed integer $c_{ij}$.
+On this interior, the curve $C$ is smooth and the scheme theoretic order of tangency of $F$ at each marked point $p_i$ with each boundary component $D_j$ is a fixed nonnegative integer $c_{ij}$.
 This contact order is locally constant in flat families of logarithmic stable maps.
-The space $\cK(X,D)$ is a compactification of this locus, by logarithmic maps from nodal curves subject to a stability condition.
-The fundamental property of the compactification is that the contact orders $c_{ij}$ are well-defined at \textit{every point} in the moduli space $\mathsf K(X,D)$, and moreover, the numbers $c_{ij}$ are still locally constant in flat families.
-The genus and number of marked points $r$ are also certainly locally constant.
+The space $\cK(X,D)$ is a compact moduli space that contains this locus as an open substack.
+The new objects in the moduli problem are logarithmic maps from nodal curves subject to a stability condition.
+The fundamental property of the compact moduli space is that the contact orders $c_{ij}$ are well-defined at \textit{every point} in the moduli space $\mathsf K(X,D)$, and moreover, the numbers $c_{ij}$ are still locally constant in flat families.
+The genus and number of marked points $r$ are also locally constant.

 It is standard to fix the following discrete data when studying logarithmic Gromov--Witten invariants: (i) the genus of the domain curve $C$, (ii) the number $r$ of marked points on the curve, (iii) the orders $c_{ij}$ of contact of each marked point $p_i$ with the boundary divisor $D_j$.